-As we try to get through the challenges of life, especially right now, it is important to keep the energy or ‘prana’ flowing efficiently through the body.
+As we try to get through the challenges of life, it is important to keep the energy or ‘prana‘ flowing efficiently through the body.
+So, here are some simple yoga poses you should learn to holistically improve your mental and physical health.

 Anjaneyasana or Crescent Moon Pose